-Scaling and root planing is a treatment offered at Dental Partners of Boston that doesn’t require surgery.
-Often used as an initial non-surgical treatment for gum disease, it is also referred to as deep cleaning.
-Using specific instruments, a licensed dental hygienist will clean the surface of the tooth root.
-Removing the tartar that’s below the gum line, the surface will also be smoothed.
+Scaling and root planing, also called deep cleaning, is a treatment offered at Dental Partners of Boston that doesn’t require surgery.
+It is often an initial non-surgical treatment for gum disease.
+Using specific instruments, a licensed dental hygienist cleans the surface of the tooth root.
+The surface is also smoothed by removing tartar below the gum line.

-If untreated, gum disease can result in tooth loss, inflamed gums, damage to and loss of the jaw bone (alveolar bone), etc. So it’s important that you regularly book in an appointment with your dental practice and have this procedure done as soon as possible.
+If untreated, gum disease can result in tooth loss, inflamed gums, damage to and loss of the jaw bone (alveolar bone), etc. It’s important to schedule an appointment to have this procedure done as soon as possible.

-This procedure might need 2 to 3 appointments to ensure that all of the tartar is removed.
-During the procedure, a local anesthetic is used to ensure only minor discomfort – the tissues within the teeth are sensitive, so it’s essential that you have a local anesthetic.
+This procedure might need 2 to 3 appointments to ensure all tartar is removed.
+The tissue within the teeth is sensitive.
+Therefore, a local anesthetic ensures only minor discomfort during the procedure.

-Appointments will be scheduled within 6 weeks of the initial scaling and root planing procedure, in order to re-assess the build-up and recommend what the next course of action is.
+An appointment is scheduled within 6 weeks of the initial scaling and root planing procedure to re-assess the build-up and recommend the next steps.

-Firstly, the scaling will scrape the tartar and plaque off the teeth.
-Then, the root planing will smooth the roots.
+Firstly, scaling will scrape the tartar and plaque off the teeth.
+Then, root planing will smooth the roots.
 By smoothing the root’s surface, the gum will heal and reattach to the teeth.
-Even though it’s a non-surgical procedure, once the treatment is complete, the patient might feel a slight discomfort as the gum is healing.
+Even though it’s a non-surgical procedure, after treatment, there might be slight discomfort as the gum is healing.

-At Dental Partners of Boston, Dr. Guzman will ensure that all the disease that’s above the gum line is removed.
-If it’s located underneath the gum, it will be a little harder to remove and locate.
-If he can’t remove all of the tartar, bacteria and plaque, further non-surgical treatments will be needed.
+At Dental Partners of Boston, Dr. Guzman will ensure that all disease above the gum line is removed.
+If located underneath the gum, it’s a little more difficult to locate and remove.
+If he can’t remove all of the tartar, bacteria, and plaque, you may need further non-surgical treatments.

-At the Dental Partners of Boston, we want to make sure that periodontal disease is managed and correctly treated – no matter what your symptoms or how severe it is.
+At Dental Partners of Boston, we manage and treat periodontal disease correctly no matter your symptoms or severity.
 We want you to have the best possible dental hygiene help, giving you a sparkling and healthy smile.

 It’s important to know that following the procedure, you shouldn’t eat until approximately 3 hours after the procedure.
 This will ensure that the numbness has gone away and that you won’t accidentally bite your tongue/irritate your gums.
 If you are still feeling sensitivity in your gums for a while after the procedure, you can either use warm salt-water to rinse out the area or use Tylenol.